Collecting Pokémon Cards: A Guide

 Even wilder fact: There is Pokémon competitive play.

 If you want to get into Pokémon card collecting, good news: there are quite a few significant upcoming releases.
-Better news, still, is that Pokémon are always in season, so releases are coming year-round (although Panini is getting pretty close to that with basketball and football cards.)
+The better news, still, is that Pokémon are always in season, so releases are coming year-round (although Panini is getting pretty close to that with basketball and football cards.)

 If you want to track the upcoming Pokémon releases, you can do it right here on the Pokémon website or a card vendor’s calendar, like this thread from Blowout cards.